 Labia Augmentation with Hyaluronic Acid Fillers: In contrast to labia augmentation with fat transfer, labia augmentation with hyaluronic acid fillers (also known as “labia puffing”) uses dermal fillers instead of harvested fat to achieve the same results.
 In this procedure, hyaluronic fillers are injected across the labia to combat vaginal wrinkling and sagging.

-O-Shot: An O-shot is designed to stimulate blood flow into the clitoris and vaginal wall areas, for the purpose of increasing sexual sensitivity.
+O-Shot: An O-shot is designed to stimulate blood flow into the clitoris and vaginal wall areas, to increase sexual sensitivity.
 The patient is injected with platelet-rich plasma, or PRP, which is also useful for stimulating cell growth in the vaginal area.

 G-Shot: A G-spot injection is designed to enhance sexual pleasure by increasing vaginal sensitivity in the Grafenberg Spot—also known as the “G-Spot.”
 The patient is injected with a hyaluronic acid-based injection into the g-spot, which is thought to intensify sexual feeling and gratification in women during sex.